LudoPinelli/comment-box.nvim/README.md

 ### `borders`

 The symbols used to draw the boxes.
 Let your creativity go wild!
-Or just use the default or choose from the predefined ones (see [Catalog](#the-catalog)):
+Or just use the default or choose from the predefined ones (see [Catalog](#the-catalog)).

+If you want an element of the box to be invisible, you can use either `" "`(space) or `""`(empty string).

 You can even create very ugly ones, no judgement!